-After 9 (9) days of unexcused absences by a student, the school district should send notification to the Regional Office of Education.
+After nine (9) days of unexpected absences by a student, the school district should send notification to the Regional Office of Education.
 The Regional Office of Education will schedule a Regional Truancy Review Board Hearing for the student and their parents/guardians.

 TO SCHEDULE A REGIONAL TRUANCY REVIEW BOARD HEARING, THE ROE WILL NEED THE FOLLOWING DOCUMENTS:

 The above documents should be email as a PDF file or sent by regular postal mail to the ROE.
 The email address is email@example.com.
 The mail address is Attn: Truancy, 1000 South Illinois Street, Belleville, IL 62220-2537.